jerinraisa/jerinraisa/README.md

 ### Hi!
 Nice to meet you 👋,

-I’m Jerin (she/her), an enthusiastic developer when it comes to both my life and projects and a lover of challenges.
+I’m Jerin (she/her), an enthusiastic developer and lover of challenges.
 I’ve been learning different ways to creatively express myself as a developer and taking it one day at a time.

 I also enjoy working on freelance projects in the form of portfolios, digital web applications, or fun, interactive experiences.
 This past summer, I've been working on rebranding and developing UWaterloo's Hyperloop website, and developing and designing for non-profit community organizations.